 Designed and decorated by owners Katja and Antoine, Villa Emilia is a chic abode that encapsulates Barcelona’s playful nature.
 Located inside a family-owned building named after Katja’s grandmother, Villa Emilia has an attractive atmosphere that oozes exclusivity with a pleasing laidback appeal.

-The 100% smoke-free, pet-friendly hotel welcomes guests to stay in colourful rooms while giving comfort utmost priority.
-Additionally, the use of wood, accent walls, and large windows enhance the area’s inviting character.
-In-room conveniences at the hotel include free WiFi, entertainment centres, cot and pet beds, and Egyptian linen.
+The 100% smoke-free, pet-friendly hotel welcomes guests to stay in colourful rooms while giving comfort the utmost priority.
+Additionally, the use of wood, accent walls, and large windows enhances the area’s inviting character.
+In-room conveniences at the hotel include free WiFi, entertainment centres, a cot and pet beds, and Egyptian linen.

 All the best boutique hotels in Barcelona provide their guests with both staying and dining options.
 In the case of Villa Emilia, residents can pick from their up-market bistro-style eatery, Bistrot.
 The restaurant plates weekly menus in an intimate yet casual setting.
 Else, relish live music and cocktails at Zinc Bar or snacks under the afternoon sun at the rooftop café, La Terrassa.